DerpDays/Suggestion-Bot/README.md

 ---

 ### The bot as is without modification contains:
+* Custom output locations
-* Prefix setting command
+* Enable/Disable command
-* Toggle the ability to send suggestions
-* Supports multiple servers
+* Ask the questions in private messages or in the channel the command was executed from
+* Automatic config generation
 * Ability to change where the suggestions get posted